Walking Tour – Abolition! Anti-Slavery Campaigning in Central London

 London, England, GB, WC1V 6DR

 This walk reveals where many key London events took place in British campaigns against slavery and slave-trading between the mid-1700s and mid-1800s.
 Fugitive and former slaves, white lawyers, activists and orators along with black activists, authors and musicians come alive in a walk from Chancery Lane to Fleet Street, Lincoln’s Inn and Covent Garden, ending at Embankment Gardens.
 The capture in London of escaped slaves led to legal cases espoused by campaigners.
-Slaves were given as gifts by West Indies travellers and slave-owners to wealthy Londoners who often considered them fashion-accessories.
+Slaves were given as gifts by West Indies slave-owners to wealthy Londoners who often considered them fashion-accessories.
 There were small communities of free blacks, many working as servants, and blacks made free by fighting on the British side during wars thronged to London, some becoming beggars but others getting by and even moving into the middle class.
 On the walk you meet Olaudah Equiano, James Somerset, Granville Sharp, Billy Waters, Sarah Parker Remond, Thomas Clarkson, Mary Prince, Ottobah Cuguano, Elizabeth Heyrick, Samuel Johnson, the Fisk Jubilee Singers and more names now usually forgotten.

 The Naked Anthropologist is Laura’s longtime blog, now dedicated to historical walks that highlight issues of Gender, Sex and Class.